Stutchbury/MostlyPrintedProbe/README.md

 With the exception of the 3mm diameter pins and the stylus, all of this probe is able to be FDM printed - even the spring is made from a length of filament!
 Only one part (the top) requires supports.

 ![MostlyPrintedProbeExploded](images/exploded_view.png)

+The 25mm/30° taper in the top allows concentricity to be tuned in on a mandrel while the tapered interface between body and sleeve ensure concentricity is maintained.

 There are two different bodies - one is wired only and the second can also accommodate a 3mm LED (single or bi-colour).
 The non-LED version requires no soldering.

 This is the first build, it is fairly compact at 38mm diameter x 28mm tall.
-The 25mm/30° taper allows concentricity to be tuned in on a mandrel.

 ![first buid](images/first_build.jpeg)

 As with all mechanical kinetic probes, this will work best with a [resistive switching interface](https://github.com/Stutchbury/CNCProbeInterface) but will also work fine as a plain old NC (normally closed) switch.